If you like Percy Jackson, you will also like these other chapter books that are funny, engaging hero journey adventures.

 Baba Yaga’s Assistant by Marika McCoola, illustrated by Emily Carroll

 Courageous and adventurous Masha knows Baba Yaga from her grandmother’s stories.
 After her grandmother dies, and her father remarries, Masha decides to become Baba Yaga’s assistant.
 To pass Baba Yaga’s tests, Masha uses her wits and the stories from her grandmother.
 She thinks she will fail when she rescues three children from Baba Yaga’s cage but she passes.
-To sum up, excellent storytelling and illustrations will enthrall readers in this not-your-average fairy tale story.
+To sum up, excellent storytelling, Russian mythology, and illustrations will enthrall readers in this not-your-average fairy tale story.

 Get to know your Norse mythology in this series.
 A boy named Karn who is only good at playing a Norse board game and a girl named Thianna who is a half-human, half-giantess unexpectedly partner with each other in order to survive deadly soldiers, undead warriors, trolls, and a dragon.
 I recommend using the glossary while you read because this is packed with lots of Norse words you might not know.

-The Serpent’s Secret: Kiranmala and the Kingdom Beyond #1 by Sayantani Dasgupta
+Kiranmala and the Kingdom Beyond #1 by Sayantani Dasgupta

 Kiranmala discovers on her 12th birthday that she’s a princess from another realm and her parents are trapped in a black hole-type place.
 But there’s a lot more she’ll learn — like who her real parents are (yikes!) and that demons can be your friends.
 The prince’s demon grandma, Ai-Ma, is my FAVORITE character.
 She says things like, “Be good, sweet beetle-dung toadstools.”
 But Kiranmala’s adoptive parents are super awesome, too.
 I think you’ll love every second of this entertaining, Indian mythology adventure.